 is determined by the court to be unemployable because of a disability.

-NLF: Boards must ensure that appropriate staff communicates to each participant:

-the steps above for completing the Veterans Reemployment Program; and examples of acceptable documentation for each requirement (completion certificate from training provider, pay stubs, work search logs, and so forth).
+NLF: Boards must ensure that appropriate staff communicates to each participant the steps above for completing the Veterans Reemployment Program and examples of acceptable documentation for each requirement (such as a completion certificate from a training provider, pay stubs, work search logs, and so forth).

-NLF: Boards must ensure that when serving veterans referred to the Workforce Solutions Office through the Veterans Reemployment Program, the appropriate staff uses Office 3, 99-Veterans reemployment Program to document the receipt of all staff assisted workforce services into The Workforce Information System of Texas (TWIST)
+NLF: Boards must ensure that when serving veterans referred to a Workforce Solutions Office through the Veterans Reemployment Program, the appropriate staff documents the receipt of all staff-assisted workforce services by selecting the following field in the WorkInTexas.com Wagner-Peyser Program Application “Miscellaneous” tab:

+Special Project Indicator: Veterans Reemployment HB 714

-NLF: Boards must follow the guidanc WD Letter 25-15, issued October 26, 2015, and titled “Applying Priority of Service and Identifying and Documenting Eligible Veterans and Transitioning Service Members,” and subsequent issuances, to ensure that veterans receive priority of service for education and training services.
+NLF: Boards must follow the guidance in WD Letter 01-21, Change 1, issued March 18, 2024, and titled “Applying Priority of Service and Identifying and Documenting Veterans and Transitioning Service Members—Update” (and subsequent issuances) to ensure that veterans receive priority of service for education and training services.

 INQUIRIES:

-Send inquiries regarding this WD Letter to wfpolicy.clarifications@twc.texas.gov.REFERENCES:
+Send inquiries regarding this WD Letter to wfpolicy.clarifications@twc.texas.gov.

+ATTACHMENTS:

+Attachment 1: Revisions to WD Letter 05-20 Shown in Track Changes

+REFERENCES:

 Texas Labor Code §316.001